t-persson/mira/README.rst

 Start the frontend
 ------------------

-Create a virtual environment and activate it
+Create a virtual environment and activate it:

 .. code-block::

     virtualenv -p python3 venv
     source venv/bin/activate

-Install all requirements
+Install all requirements:

 .. code-block::

     pip install -e .

-Start the webserver
+Start the webserver:

 .. code-block::